What is Patchouli?

 While others believe it was due to “The Hippie Trail” a route throughout Asia that many young backpackers traversed during the 1960s and 70s in an effort to find spiritual enlightenment and who later returned home with Patchouli oil and incense as a reminder of their journey.

-But it could also be because of its properties after all Patchouli is known as the “scent of seduction” and free-love and sexual liberation was very much part of this generation.
+But it could also be because of its properties after all Patchouli is known as the “scent of seduction” and free love and sexual liberation were very much part of this generation.
 Furthermore, the scent of Patchouli oil appeals both to males and females making it even more potent.

 Patchouli Spiritual Meaning

 Patchouli’s spiritual meaning.
 Patchouli.
 (Botanical name: Pogostemon cablin or Pogostemon patchouli, depending on the species) is also used for protection, self-defence, banishing, releasing, grounding and the Underworld and for Voodoo can be substituted for “Goofer dust” or “Graveyard dust” because of its smell when damp.
 Anoint windows or doors with Patchouli oil for protection or scatter leaves to repel negative energies and entities.